imixs/imixs-workflow/src/site/markdown/engine/adapters/participantadapter.md

-#AccessPlugin
+# The ParticipantAdapter

-The AccessPlugin is responsible for the ACL settings in a workitem.
+The ParticipantAdapter is responsible for the ACL settings and ownership associated with a workitem.

-    org.imixs.workflow.engine.AccessPlugin

-The plugin applies a access control list (ACL) to the current process instance.
+The generic adapter class  applies a access control list (ACL) to the current process instance.
-Therefore the plugin evaluates the configuration of a BPMN Event and BPMN Task elements.
-The plug-in updates the WorkItem attributes $ReadAccess and $WriteAccess which are responsible to secure a process instance.
 See also the [section security](../acl.html) for more details.

+ The adapter updates the WorkItem attributes:

+* $ReadAccess
+* $WriteAccess
+* $owner
+* $participants.

-The ACL can be configured through the Imixs-BPMN modeling tool:
+The ACL and Ownership settings can be configured for a BPMN Event or Task element using the Imixs-BPMN modeling tool:

 <img src="../../images/modelling/bpmn_screen_21.png"/>